sleekmason/Lilidog/README.md

 Also look under the "Toggles" section in the menu for some instant changes to different items as well.

-### Current Issues/bugs

-- Xfce4-power-manager does not display the systemtray icon.
-Know issue.
-Waiting for update.

 There is a discussion forum above on Sourceforge as well if you have suggestions or questions. https://sourceforge.net/p/lilidog/discussion/